RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 6. After it is successfully installed, press the HOME Button to exit back to the Homebrew Channel.
 Press the HOME Button again and select `"Exit to System Menu"`.

 ### Congratulations!
 You've installed WiiLink24 onto your console!
 Enjoy what WiiLink has to offer to your hearts content.

-> For more support on our service, please visit the [WiiLink24 Discord Server](https://discord.com/invite/reqUMqxu8D).

 Want to order Domino's Pizza with WiiLink's Food Channel?
 [Follow this guide!](wiilink-demae-dominos) {: .notice--info}